archiverjs/node-archiver/website/docs/archive_formats.md

 sidebar_label: "Archive Formats"
 ---

-## Archive Formats
+## Built-in Formats

 Archiver supports the following formats out of the box.

 ### ZIP

+TBD

 ### TAR

+TBD

-### Custom Formats
+## Custom Formats

-Archiver also support the registration of custom archive formats.
+Archiver also supports the registration of custom archive formats.

 The [API] (/docs/archiver#registerFormat) for this is rather simple at this point but may change over time.